NLeSC/software.esciencecenter.nl/_software/micmac.md

 - http://software.esciencecenter.nl/project/improving-photogrammetry
 owner:
 - http://software.esciencecenter.nl/organization/ign
+technologyTag:
+- Point clouds
+- Photogrammetry
 ---
-MicMac is an open source set of tools that executes the various steps of the photogrammetric workflow.
-Moreover, it contains additional tools to perform other auxiliary tasks.
+MicMac is an open source set of tools that executes the various steps of the photogrammetric workflow (from images to a point cloud).